pittisl/pittisl.github.io/content/publication/2024-freezeasguard/index.md

 ### Duplicating copyrighted Artworks

+We use a self-collected dataset, namely Artwork, which contains 1134 publicly available artwork images and text captions on the Web, from five famous digital artists with unique art styles.

 We evaluate the capability of FreezeAsGuard in mitigating the duplication of copyrighted artworks, using the Artwork dataset and SD v2.1 model.
 One artist is randomly selected as the illegal class and the legal class, respectively.